dadapush/dadapush-go-client/README.md

-# Go API client for dadapush-go-client
+# Go API client for dadapush-client

 DaDaPush: Real-time Notifications App Send real-time notifications through our API without coding and maintaining your own app for iOS or Android devices.